Back to E-commerce Dictionary

 • Headless commerce architectures for SKU flexibility: Adopting headless commerce setups allows for greater flexibility in how SKU data is structured, managed, and delivered across diverse frontend experiences without being constrained by a monolithic system.

-Tools voor SKU (Stock Keeping Unit)
+Tools for SKU (Stock Keeping Unit)

 • WISEPIM: A comprehensive PIM solution for managing, enriching, and distributing product data, including automated SKU generation, validation, and synchronization across all e-commerce channels.